SAMazumder/SAMazumder/README.md

-Hi, I’m @SAMazumder
+Hi, I’m Saumitra Mazumder.
+Friends call me Sammi.
-I'm a MSc.Applied Math candidate at Ryerson University with a focus on Coherent Risk Measures and their assymptotic properties.
+I'm an MSc.Applied Math candidate at Ryerson University with a focus on Coherent Risk Measures and their assymptotic properties.

 Right now, my github is just a repo for any work I have saved.
 I'll organize it at some point.